 Are PDFs scattered all over your computer with names that you cannot pronounce?
 Want to create an organized, clearly named, and internet-accessible personal library?
-This hands-on session will show you how using free tools such as Mendeley and Dropbox as well as commercial tools such as EndNote and Refworks.
+This hands-on session will show you how using free tools such as Mendeley and Dropbox as well as commercial tools such as EndNote.
 Attendees are encouraged to bring a selection of PDFs with them.

 This class will introduce you to the suite of free office productivity tools (word processing, spreadsheets, presentations, and more) offered by Google.
 Topics will include a basic overview, security and implications of Google accounts, comparison to Microsoft Office, an overview of some cool competitors, and as much hands-on tinkering as time will allow!